yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

 ## Summary

-After a successful run of the CI pipeline, your team is looking to complete the process with a CD pipeline that will handle the deployment of the model without introducing any downtime in production (otherwise termed as a "hot swap").
+After a successful run of the CI pipeline, your team is looking to complete the process with a CD pipeline that will handle the deployment of the model to staging and production. "hot swap" is used in the example as a deployment mechanism to avoid downtime.

-The goal of this section is to get a fully functional CD pipeline that will:
+The goal of this section is to build a CD pipeline to:

-1. Trigger based on creation of a Pull Request (PR) to main.
-2. Login to Azure using a Service Principal to be able to leverage the Azure ML CLI commands in your workflow.
+- Deploy the model to staging when a new model is generated and registered.
+- Create PR to main branch and trigger the model deployment to production.
-3. Create a model API endpoint (webservice) using an Azure ML Managed Endpoint and deploy the model to the endpoint into one of the two deployment slots (blue/green slots, which will switch staging/production roles).
+- Create a model API endpoint (webservice) using an Azure ML Managed Endpoint and deploy the model to the endpoint into one of the two deployment slots (blue/green slots, which will switch staging/production roles).
-    - Test the deployment to the endpoint of the new model.
+    > - Test the deployment to the endpoint of the new model.
-    - On success of test, swap the deployment to accept 100% of the service endpoint traffic (and therefore become 'production').
+    > - On success of test, swap the deployment to accept 100% of the service endpoint traffic (and therefore become 'production').
-4. Add a Branch Protection rule in GitHub.
+- Add a Branch Protection rule in GitHub.

 ## Steps

-1. You define triggers as part of a GitHub Actions workflow.
-The triggers for this workshop have already been defined in `.github/workflows/workshop_cd.yml`.
-Please review this file to understand how we've establised a trigger mechanism to enable a deployment of code that has succesfully passed CI, and is ready to be deployed to production.

-    Review the key elements of the trigger section:

-    - 'workflow_dispatch': this enables to run the CD pipeline on demand from the GitHub UI as this will greatly facilitate testing.
-In practice you would eventually remove this trigger type and fully depend on the rest of the automation.

-    - 'pull_request': defines the trigger to kick in when an integration is open to main, and a specific set of files have been modified in the pull request (any code change, or CD definition change that would justify pushing a new deployment live).
-See [Events that Trigger Workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for details around the trigger syntax and the type of controls available to build your custom trigger rules.

-2. The CD workflow will rely heavily on the Azure CLI to control the infrastructure and implement the automation of the model deployments.
+2. The CD workflows are defined in `.github/workflows/yc_cd_staging.yml` and `.github/workflows/yc_cd_prod.yml`.
+Both rely on the Azure CLI to control the infrastructure and implement the automation of the model deployments.
 Therefore, we need to setup this workflow to login to Azure via a Service Principal to be able to leverage the Azure CLI.

     > Action Items:
-    > 1. Open up the `workflow_cd.yml` file in your repo (.github/workflow location)
+    > 1. Open up the `yc_cd_staging.yml` and `yc_cd_prod.yml` file in your repo (.github/workflow location)
     > 2. Update the 'creds: ${{ secrets...' section in this file to setup your secret name.
-Follow the instructions in this file annotated with #setup.
+Follow the instructions in this file annotated with #setup.triggers as part of a GitHub Actions workflow.

-    > Note: Please refer to [Use the Azure login action with a service principal secret](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create the proper Azure Credentials if you haven't done so already (you should have already defined such secret to complete the CI part of the workshop, i.e. [Part 4](part_4.md)).
+3. Please review the workflow files to understand how we've establised a trigger mechanism to enable a deployment of code that has succesfully passed CI, and is ready to be deployed to staging and production.

+   The triggers of deployment to staging `yc_cd_staging.yml`:
+   - The completion of workflow `yc-ci-train`
+   - Push to `integration` branch with path filter
+   - 'workflow_dispatch': this enables to run the CD pipeline on demand from the GitHub UI as this will greatly facilitate testing.
+In practice you would eventually remove this trigger type and fully depend on the rest of the automation.

+   The triggers of deployment to production `yc_cd_prod.yml`:
+   - Push to `main` branch
+   - 'workflow_dispatch'

-3. We will now configure our Azure ML deployments, and the GitHub workflow which will automate these deployments.
+4. We will now configure our Azure ML deployments, and the GitHub workflow which will automate these deployments.

     - Two files control your Azure ML deployments:
         - `/core/scoring/endpoint.yml`: this is your endpoint.